 Hopefully, these tips help you make some changes that lead to a positive effect on your health.

-If you develop the symptoms of “toilet infection” again, remember that there are a number of causes that do not include the toilet!
+If you develop the symptoms of “toilet infection” again, remember the many causes we describe here that do not include the toilet!

 See your doctor to examine you and do tests if needed to identify the cause and get the right treatment.